apostrophecms/starter-kit-astro-apollo-pro/README.md

 ## 🚀 Pro Modules

-This template includes all ApostropheCMS Pro modules pre-installed and ready to use.
-Simply uncomment the desired modules in your `app.js` file to enable powerful enterprise features that will accelerate your development and enhance your content management capabilities.
+This template includes the majority of ApostropheCMS Pro modules pre-installed and activated, giving you immediate access to powerful enterprise features that will accelerate your development and enhance your content management capabilities.

-## Available Pro Modules
+## 💎 Available Pro Modules

 ### 🔐 Advanced Permissions
 **Enterprise-grade access control for teams and organizations**